 Here are some highlights and essential information discussed during the first edition of our Awana Talk About event.

 We took this event as an opportunity to celebrate our new partnership with Deel and had Braden Roggow as our guest speaker.
 Braden is an account executive for Deel; he has a background in think tech, financial services, and creative services.

 Deel is a company that shares our enthusiasm for remote work, and they agreed that it is undeniable that interest in LATAM is skyrocketing.
-“Startups are starting to change their hiring strategies and can't deny that having a remote work mindset allows them to broaden their talent pool” Added Braden.

 Having the chance to partner up with Deel makes perfect sense for Awana because both of our companies are powered by the potential of remote work.
 It's like two puzzle pieces coming together.
-Awana offers startups a connection to LATAM’s talented developers, and Deel provides payroll services to handle their programmer salary payments compliantly.
+Awana offers startups a connection to LATAM’s talented developers, and Deel provides payroll services to handle their programmer compensation payments compliantly.

 “Startups are starting to change their hiring strategies and can't deny that having a remote work mindset allows them to broaden their talent pool”.
 Braden Roggow - Account Executive at Deel.

 “Companies are interested in creative candidates that respond well to a startup's environment, and their chances of finding them in LATAM are favorable.”
 Remote Work is changing how companies build their nearshore teams, and LATAM's time zone is just one of the factors that makes it an easy choice for companies looking to hire.

 Both joined our company-focused event to share insights, trends, and hints that interest the ones looking to get in on the action LATAM offers startups looking to hire programmers.
 They then engaged in conversations to further discuss the state of hiring and growing interest in LATAM.